YuZhangIsCoding/word-finder/README.md

   --exact               Match the pattern exactly
   -l, --length INTEGER  The length of the word
-  --limit INTEGER       Limit the number of the output words -c, --corpse TEXT     Choose the corpse from ['nltk_corpse'] --cache PATH          Cache location
+  --limit INTEGER       Limit the number of the output words -c, --corpus TEXT     Choose the corpus from ['nltk_corpus'] --cache PATH          Cache location
   --help                Show this message and exit.
 ```